revoxhere/duco-exchange/index.md

 Your exchange request may take up to 5 days. <br>

 If your request will be accepted, you will receive and email with proposed amount of Magi Coins you will receive. <br>
+You can negotiate how many Magi Coins you'd like to receive. <br>
 If you'll accept exchange at proposed price, you will receive desired XMG to your wallet address. <br>
 Of course, predetermined quantity of DUCO will be then taken off of your Duino-Coin wallet. <br>